pycom/pycom-micropython-sigfox/README.md

     $ make TARGET=app
     $ make flash

+You can change the board type by using the BOARD variable:

+    $ cd esp32
+    $ make BOARD=GPY clean
+    $ make BOARD=GPY TARGET=boot
+    $ make BOARD=GPY TARGET=app
+    $ make flash

+We currently support the following BOARD types:

+	WIPY LOPY SIPY GPY FIPY LOPY4

+For LoRa, you may need to specify the `LORA_BAND` as explained below.

 To specify a serial port other than /dev/ttyUSB0, use ESPPORT variable:

     $ # On MacOS